daniel-molina/visualequation/doc/FORMALISM.md

 A **faithful subequation** is a subequation that has one, and only one, 0-ulevel usubeq.

-**Rule**: Every symbol is faithful.

 The **user representative** (**urepr**) of a faithful subequation FS is the 0-ulevel usubeq of FS.

 > Properties:
 >
 >1.
+Every symbol is faithful.
+>1.
 A usubeq is always a faithful subeq.
 >1.
 The urepr of a usubeq US is US.
 >1.
 A faithful subeq can have any number of N-ulevel usubeqs for N > 0,
 >   including not having anyone.

-A **faithful operator** is an operator FOP such that:
+A **faithful operator** is an operator such that:

 *   It is a uop, or
 *   It has one arg.

-A **filter** is a faithful op which is not a user op and has a user arg.
+A **filter** is a faithful op which is not a user op and has one user arg.

-**Rule**: There are no filters in visual equation (maybe in a future (?)).
+> **Note**: Filters are currently not used in VE.

 > **Properties**:
 >
 >1.
 If FS is a faithful subeq and FS is the parameter of an arg of a faithful
 >   op FO, the FO-block is faithful.
 >1.
 Let FNUOP be a faithful non-user op.
 A FNUOP-block is a faithful subeq if,
->   and only if, one parameter of FSO is a faithful subeq.
+>   and only if, the only FNUOP-par is a faithful subeq.
 >1.
-If NFO is a non-faithful op, a NFO-block can be faithful or non-faithful.
+If NFO is a non-faithful op, a NFO-par can be faithful or non-faithful.

-**Rule**: Every operator of visualequation is faithful.

-> **Properties**:
->
->1.
-Every subeq is faithful.
->
->1.
-The only non-user blocks are GOP-blocks.

-## Juxtaposing subequations
+## Contiguous subequations

-Visual Equation uses some operators named juxts to display subequations contiguously.
+Visual Equation uses some operators named **juxts** to display contiguous or juxtaposed subequations.
 That typically means that subequations are being multiplied, but that can have other uses or interpretations such as to represent a number with more than one digit.
 To connect several subequations together, a juxt with the required number of arguments is used.
+Juxts arguments holds the user property.
+TODO: Use the prevalent definition structure for definition of juxts.

 A **juxted** is a parameter of a juxt.

 > **Example**:
 >
-> To display A B C D, being all of them symbols, the corresponding equation is
+> Consider that JUXTN, N in the noun being a positive integer, is a juxt with N
+> arguments.
 >
+> To display A B C D, being all of them symbols, the corresponding equation
+> can be
+>
 >   `(JUXT4, A, B, C, D)`

+> **Note**: In current VE implementation, non-last juxteds cannot be pointed to
+> the right with the cursor.
+Rest of subeqs can.

+Two juxteds are **cojuxteds** if they are juxteds of the same juxt-block.

+> **Note**: In VE, there are two kind of juxts: Permanent juxts (pjuxts) and
+> temporal juxts (tjuxts).
+Pjuxts do not hold the user property and tjuxts
+> hold it.
 >
-> In visual equation implementation it is not needed to specify the number
-> of arguments of the juxt since it can be deduced from the length of the
-> list.
+> Pjuxts are the default juxts so only their juxteds are selectable.
 >
->   `[JUXT, [A], [B], [C], [D]]`
+> Tjuxts are created temporally if several juxteds need to be selected together
+> by user request.
+If a pjuxt-block needs to be highlighted as a whole, it is
+> replaced temporally by a tjuxt-block.
+A tjuxt-block is always the current
+> highlighted selection.
+When the selection changes, the tjuxt-block is
+> deleted or replaced.
+>
+> Juxts are edited dynamically without being noticeable by the user.

+### Nested juxteds (unuseful in current implementation of VE)

+A **nested juxted** is a juxted which juxt-block is itself a juxted.

+Two juxteds J1 and J2 are **quasi-cojuxteds** if:

+*   J2 is a juxted of a N-level supeq of J1, and
+*   Every M-level supeq of J1 for 1 <= M <= N is a juxt-block.

+> **Properties**:
+>*  Two cojuxteds are quasi-cojuxteds.
+>*  If two quasi-cojuxteds are not cojuxteds, at least one of them is a nested
+>   juxted.

+Current implementation of a juxt in Visual Equation uses the same operator for every juxt with the same characteristics independently of the number of juxteds it contains.
+In fact, juxts are the only operators implemented in VE with a variable number of arguments.

+A **soft group** is a JUXT-block which is a juxted of another JUXT-block.

 > **Example**:
 >
 > If it is intentional that some contiguous juxtaposed subequations are
-> selectable as a whole, an structure like this would be used:
+> grouped as a whole, an structure like this would be used:
 >
 >   `(JUXT2, (JUXT2, A, B), C)`
 >